Sport climbing at the Summer Olympics

-Sport climbing made its Olympic debut at the 2020 Summer Olympics in Tokyo, Japan.
-The Olympics was originally scheduled to be held in 2020, but was postponed to 2021 due to COVID-19 pandemic.
-It is governed by the International Federation of Sport Climbing (IFSC).
+Competition climbing has been held at two editions of the Summer Olympic Games.
+First selected as one of the discretionary sports at the 2020 and 2024 games, sport climbing will be inducted as one of the mandatory sports at the 2028 games.
+Athletes compete in the disciplines of bouldering, lead climbing, and speed climbing.
+All three were contested as a single event in the 2020 programme, while speed climbing was spun off into its own event in the 2024 programme.
+Slovenia have won the most gold medals (2), while Austria, Japan, and the United States have won the most medals overall (3 each).

 Bid for inclusion

 The inclusion was proposed by the International Federation of Sport Climbing (IFSC) in 2015.
-In September 2015, sport climbing was included in a shortlist along with baseball, softball, skateboarding, surfing, and karate to be considered for inclusion in the 2020 Summer Olympics; and in June 2016, the executive board of the International Olympic Committee (IOC) announced that they would support the proposal to include all of the shortlisted sports in the 2020 Games.
+In September 2015, competition climbing was included in a shortlist along with baseball, softball, skateboarding, surfing, and karate to be considered for inclusion in the 2020 Summer Olympics; and in June 2016, the executive board of the International Olympic Committee (IOC) announced that they would support the proposal to include all of the shortlisted sports in the 2020 Games.
 Finally, on August 3, 2016, all five sports (counting baseball and softball together as one sport) were approved for inclusion in the 2020 Olympic program.

 Competition format

-At the 2020 Summer Olympics, two sport climbing events were contested: men's combined and women's combined.
-The competition format combined three disciplines of sport climbing: speed climbing, bouldering, and lead climbing.
+At the 2020 Summer Olympics, two climbing events were contested: men's combined and women's combined.
+The competition format combined three disciplines of competition climbing: competition speed climbing, competition bouldering, and competition lead climbing.
 This decision caused widespread criticism in the climbing community.

-Members of the IFSC explained that they were only granted one gold medal per gender by the Olympic committee and they did not want to exclude speed climbing.
+Members of the IFSC explained that they were only granted one gold medal per gender by the Olympic committee, and they did not want to exclude speed climbing.
 The IFSC's goal for the 2020 Olympics was primarily to establish climbing and its three disciplines as Olympic sports; changes to the format could follow later.
-This tactic proved to be successful as they were granted a second set of medals for the 2024 Summer Olympics, where speed climbing will be a separate event from the combined event of lead climbing and bouldering.
+This tactic proved to be successful; the 2024 Summer Olympics would expand sport climbing to separate boulder-and-lead and speed climbing events.

+Beginning at the 2028 Summer Olympics, the boulder and lead disciplines will be split into separate medal events.